MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-aut-fi-sample.md

   - Total amount of gift cards issued or re-charged and a cash transaction amount are printed in the receipt separately.
   - Payment by gift card is considered as a regular payment.

-### Handling customer deposits and customer order deposits
+### Customer deposits and customer order deposits handling

 The fiscal registration service integration sample implements the following rules in regard to customer account deposits and customer order deposits:
   - Non-cash transaction is registered if a POS transaction is a customer deposit.